Residency Programs

 - The Breast Surgery Section of the Division of Surgical Oncology offers a one-year Breast Cancer Surgical Fellowship designed to provide in-depth multidisciplinary training in the diagnostic evaluation, surgical management, and adjuvant care of breast cancer patients, in addition to the management of patients with benign breast disorders.
 Learn more about the Breast Surgical Oncology Fellowship.

-- The University of Pittsburgh, Department of Otolaryngology offers fellowship training in Advanced Oncologic Head and Neck Surgery as a one to two-year commitment.
-This fellowship program is designed to prepare an individual for an academic career in oncologic head and neck surgery.
-Learn more about the Advanced Oncologic Head and Neck Surgery fellowship.
+- The University of Pittsburgh Department of Otolaryngology offers fellowship training in advanced head and neck oncologic and microvascular reconstructive surgery as a one-year or two-year commitment, designed to prepare you for a career as a comprehensive head and neck surgical oncologist.
+Learn more about the Advanced Head and Neck Oncologic and Microvascular Reconstructive Surgery Fellowship Program.

 - The Fellowship in Pediatric Hematology/Oncology at UPMC Children’s Hospital of Pittsburgh is a three-year program emphasizing both clinical and research training.
 Upon completion of the fellowship, it is expected that the fellow will be equipped to pass all certifying exams required for sub-board certification and to pursue an academic career in pediatric hematology/oncology.
 Learn more about the Fellowship in Pediatric Hematology/Oncology.